MicrosoftDocs/ATADocs/ATPDocs/deploy/configure-windows-event-collection.md

    - **Descendant msDS-ManagedServiceAccount Objects**

 > [!NOTE]
-> Assigning the auditing permissions on the **All descendant objects** would work as well, but we only require the object types as detailed above.
+> Assigning the auditing permissions on the **All descendant objects** would work as well, but we only require the object types as detailed in the last step.
 >

 ## Configure auditing on an Active Directory Federation Services (AD FS)